YanhuiJessica/Chictf-Writeups/docs/wargames/damn_vulnerable_defi.md

     deployer: "0x10000"
     psender: "0x10000"
-    contractAddr: "0x10000" # only SideEntranceTest is the sender
+    contractAddr: "0x10000" # only the SideEntranceTest contract is the sender
     sender: ["0x10000"]
     ```